FortinetCloudCSE/FortiDevOps/content/01Cloud101/aws-basics.md

 ## Lab Overview
-The goal of this lab is to, as quickly as possible, get a simple web site running and exposed to the internet.
+The goal of this lab is to, as quickly as possible, get a simple web site running in AWS and exposed to the internet.
 This website will require some compute resources to run on, exposure to the Internet (inboud/outboud) and permissions to access a centrally managed database.

 Application Diagram